kserve/community/CONTRIBUTING.md

 1. Use the short-form [RFC template](https://docs.google.com/document/d/1UcBeLfZ_JMGpVrPJmYtEIVH_9Y4U3AEKQdq_IKuOMrU) to outline your ideas and get early feedback.

-2. Once you have received sufficient feedback and consensus, you may use the longer-form [design doc template](https://docs.google.com/document/d/1Mtoui_PP2a9N59NjYHnsvrdJ8t2iKFwIJAx1zRO_I1c) to specify and discuss your design in more details.
+2. Once you have received sufficient feedback and consensus, you may use the longer-form [design doc template](https://docs.google.com/document/d/1Mtoui_PP2a9N59NjYHnsvrdJ8t2iKFwIJAx1zRO_I1c) to specify and discuss your design in more detail.

 To use either template, open the template and select "Use Template" in order to bootstrap your document.